The millionaire jewels of Bulgari Aeterna

 Terra Mater Serpenti necklace by Bulgari

-The Terra Mater Serpenti necklace by Bulgari features a diamond and emerald snake coiled around a large cabochon emerald.
+The Terra Mater Serpenti necklace by Bulgari features a gold and diamond snake coiled around a large cabochon emerald.

 The Bvlgari Lotus Cabochon necklace was a bib of turquoise, emerald, rubellite, and amethyst cabochons, secured in the maison’s tappetino setting style that makes the stones appear pebble like.